 And to my friends suffering the same issues or worse: Never give up.
 Money is nothing, only a tool.
 Life is everything.
 Live every moment of every day.
 They will not last forever.
 Love.
 Love with every fiber of your being.

-I am not a religious man so I will close with a verse from the Bible:
+I am not a religious man (I found my way back to faith since the original publication date) so I will close with a verse from the Bible:

 Now these three things remain: faith, hope, and love; and the greatest of these is love.